christophe0606/shader_linux_glsl/README.md

 `hyperbolic /dev/video5`

+The app needs to read the files `fragment_shader.glsl` and `vertex_shader.glsl`.
+They should be in the working directory.
+You should run the app from the root folder otherwise the files won't be found by the app:

+`build\Debug\hyperbolic`

 The app exposes an MCP server on port 8100 and can be controlled by a LLM.
 Here is an example of a chat to change the settings of the hyperbolic app: